Key2Lyf/crypto-containers/README.md

 #### cryptoContainers.getEncryptionKey( k2lShare, userShare, action )
 Reconstructs the encryption key from `k2lShare` and `userShare` shares.
-The output of `cryptoContainers.getEncryptionKey()`is an encryption key, a String.
+The output is an encryption key, a String.

 #### cryptoContainers.encryptContainer( rawData, encryptionKey, action )